domesticmouse/places-api-key-proxy/README.md

 # Places API Key proxy

 A proxy for Google Places API that adds API key to requests.
-For a good tutorial on how to use this Places API Proxy with Google Maps, please see [Google Maps iOS SDK Tutorial: Getting Started](http://www.raywenderlich.com/109888/google-maps-ios-sdk-tutorial).
+For a good tutorial on how to use this Places API Proxy with Google Maps SDK for iOS, please see [Google Maps iOS SDK Tutorial: Getting Started](http://www.raywenderlich.com/109888/google-maps-ios-sdk-tutorial).

 ## Usage